The hybrid working model is a work style that enables employees to blend working from different locations: home, on the go, or in the office.

 Tips for creating a hybrid work model that works for everyone

 For hybrid models to work, people need to collaborate, commit to specific processes, and leverage the technology that makes remote work possible.
-Success relies upon the prioritization of:
+Success relies on:

-• Communicate clearly and often.
+• Communicating clearly and often.
 Team coherency and company culture depend on constant communication between colleagues, managers, and company leadership.

-• Collaborate whenever you can.
+• Collaborating whenever you can.
 Asking the team for their input and suggestions is key to the success of any hybrid model.
-The more people feel their opinion matters, the more company engagement and morale will increase.
+The more people feel their opinions matter, the more company engagement and morale will increase.

-Real examples of hybrid working models—from companies that have successfully implemented them—may help to decide if your business could adopt a similar working structure.
+Real examples of hybrid working models—from companies that have successfully implemented them—may help you decide if your business could adopt a similar working structure.

 Shopify